-6.3.11.
-Appropriate position of mobile or portable oil storage tanks
+6.3.11 Appropriate position of mobile or portable oil storage tanks

 112.8(c)(11) Position or locate mobile or portable oil storage containers to prevent a discharge as describe in paragraph 112.1(b).
-You must furnish secondary means of containment, such as dikes or catchment basins, sufficient to contain the capacity of the largest single compartment or container with sufficient freeboard to contain precipitation.
+You must furnish secondary means of containment, such as dikes or catchment basins, should be furnish a secondary means of containment, sufficient to contain the capacity of the largest single compartment or container with sufficient freeboard to contain precipitation.

-This section is not applicable to the facility since there are no mobile or portable oil storage tanks.
+This section is not applicable to this facility since there are no mobile or portable oil storage tanks.

-6.4.
-Bulk Storage Piping
+6.4 Bulk Storage Piping

-6.4.1.
-Underground Piping
+6.4.1 Underground Piping